 - The smell of stale tobacco goes from your breath, clothes, hair, and face.

 - Foods and drinks taste and smell much better.

 - Finances improve.
 You will save well over £1,000 per year if you smoked 20 a day.

 - You are likely to feel good about yourself.

 About 2 in 3 smokers want to stop smoking.
 Some people can give up easily.
 Willpower and determination are the most important aspects when giving up smoking.
 However, nicotine is a drug of addiction and many people find giving up a struggle.
 Help is available:

 - GPs, practice nurses, or pharmacists can provide information, encouragement, and tips on stopping smoking.
 Also, throughout the country there are specialist NHS Stop Smoking Clinics which have a good success in helping people to stop smoking.
 Your doctor may refer you to one if you are keen to stop smoking.

 - Various medicines can increase your chance of quitting.
 These include Nicotine Replacement Therapy (NRT) which comes as gums, sprays, patches, tablets, lozenges, and inhalers.
 You can buy NRT without a prescription.
 Also, medicines called bupropion (trade name Zyban®) and varenicline (trade name Champix®) can help.
 These are available on prescription.
-See separate leaflets called 'Smoking - Nicotine Replacement Therapy', 'Smoking - Helping to Stop with Bupropion' and 'Smoking - Helping to Stop with Varenicline'.
+See separate leaflets called Nicotine Replacement Therapy, Bupropion (Zyban®) and Varenicline (Champix®).